runabol/tork-docs/src/app/config/page.md

 endpoints.tasks = true  # turn on|off the /tasks endpoints
 endpoints.nodes = true  # turn on|off the /nodes endpoint
 endpoints.queues = true # turn on|off the /queues endpoint
-endpoints.stats = true  # turn on|off the /stats endpoint
+endpoints.metrics = true  # turn on|off the /metrics endpoint

 [worker]
 # The address of the Worker to listen